Appsterdam/Appsterdam-App-iOS/readme.md

 # Appsterdam App.

-- This is a placeholder
+This is the repo for the "official" Appsterdam app.